Hyperpigmentation 101

 Skin + Me: Tell us more about the relationship between visible pores and healthy skin

 Dr Malvina Cunningham: Pores are an essential part of the normal structure of our skin.
-These small openings where hair follicles and oil-producing glands open onto the skin surface allow sweat and oil to escape through and keep your skin and body in optimal health.
+These small openings where hair follicles and oil-producing glands open onto the skin surface allow sweat and oil to escape.
 Not only are they a natural element of our skin but they have an essential function for the skin to remain healthy.

 Skin + Me: How do I make my pores less visible?